 While we absolutely need to understand our triune God, we also need to understand how God related in togetherness.
 For this key understanding, let’s go back to the Gospel of John, beginning with 16:14, which tells us that the Spirit glorifies the Son.
 A few verses later, John 17:4 says the Son glorifies the Father.
 And in the next verse, John tells us the Father glorifies the Son and that this glorifying has been going on for all eternity.

 To “glorify” something or someone means to praise, enjoy, to direct attention to them, and most of all to delight in them.
 To glorify someone, you must serve or defer to him or her.
 So from all eternity, before the beginning, the Father, Son and Spirit have been glorifying each other.
 They have this un-self-centered relationship in which they revolve around each other.
-None of them makes the others revolve around himself.
+None makes the others revolve around himself.
 Instead, each person in the Trinity loves, adores, defers to, and rejoices in the others.
 That gives us a beautiful picture: God existing in a community of persons who know and love each other.
 Throughout all eternity, their relationship is this dynamic, pulsating, dance of joy and love.
 God in togetherness.

 Some of the earliest Christ-followers had a word for this dance, perichoresis.
 It comes from the same Greek word that gives us the word “choreography.”
 Perichoresis means to dance or flow around each other.
 Imagine a beautiful dance of endless, creative, self-giving love where the other dancers are drawing the attention away from themselves toward the other.
 Can you see it?
 The trinity explains why we believe that “God is love.”
 (I John 4:8).